jackd248/typo3-environment-indicator/Documentation/Indicators/FrontendImage.rst

 The frontend image modification is identical to the :ref:`favicon modification <favicon-modifiers>`.
 You can use the same modifiers and configuration.

-The configuration key for the frontend image is :code:`frontendImageModifierConfiguration`.

 ..  code-block:: php
     :caption: ext_localconf.php